algolia/autocomplete/README.md

  1. Include `autocomplete.jquery.min.js` after including `jQuery`
  1. Initialize the auto-completion menu calling the `autocomplete` jQuery plugin

+ **Warning**: `autocomplete.js` is not compatible with the latest version algoliasearch v4, therefore we highly recommend you use algoliasearch v3 as specified in the code snippet below.

 ```html
 <input type="text" id="search-input" />